 Appointment of agents

-When your company’s bank is appointed as the agent, you will experience inconvenience in using the bank accounts (e.g. being unable to access the bank accounts) until you have fully paid your Corporate Income Tax.
+When your company’s bank is appointed as an agent, you will experience inconvenience in using the bank accounts (e.g. being unable to access the bank accounts) until you have fully paid your Corporate Income Tax.

 Agents will be released from the appointment only after the tax and penalties have been paid in full.